 Saturday, October 9th

 Take in the open roads, colorful foliage, and brisk air as you wind your way throughout the National Arboretum during our Fall 5K run.
 There’s even a virtual 5K option so you can participate from wherever you are in the country!
-All tickets include a complimentary neck gaiter designed just for this event.
+The first 200 registrants will receive a complimentary neck gaiter designed just for this event.

 With a focus on serving under-resourced communities, FONA nurtures curious minds and healthy bodies by connecting youth to food, the land, and each other.

 Many of our programs are held in our 1-acre demonstration garden.
 The crops here include a pollinator garden, a sensory garden, an orchard, an outdoor classroom, and lots of vegetable beds.
 Much of the produce we grow here is used in our programs; extra produce is distributed to our school garden communities and area food banks.